the-imp0ster/react-markdown-previewer/README.md

 ## Description

 This Markdown Previewer is a simple, yet powerful tool for writing and previewing markdown in real-time.
-Built with React(Typescript) and the marked.js library, it allows users to input markdown text and instantly view the rendered HTML output.
+Built with React and the marked.js library, it allows users to input markdown text and instantly view the rendered HTML output.

 ![a gif animation of the app in use](screencap.gif)